ec-jrc/lisflood-code/docs/3_step2_preparing-setting-file/index.md

 ```

-- As a good practice, **CalendarDayStart** shoudl be set equal to the calendar day of the first timestep of input mapstacks.
+- As a good practice, **CalendarDayStart** should be set equal to the calendar day of the first timestep of input mapstacks.

   Format can be a date in several formats, as long as day number is in first position. eg:
     <br> *Value="02/01/1990" = $2^{nd}$ January 1990*